adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 title:  The Design Challenge
 date:   2016-01-08 09:00:01
 categories: ux design
+description: Can you design for everyone *and* make it visually beautiful?
 ---

 Can you design for everyone *and* make it visually beautiful?